Skip to main content

 Long story short, I faced some issues the first time I tried connecting my Django project using the official method.

-If you're using Git as your main VCS, you can see some conflicts due to the duplication of both your project-level
+• If you're using Git as your main VCS, you can see some conflicts due to the duplication of both your project-level .git directory and the recent cloned engine.
+You need to remove the django_psdb_engine/.git directory first!

 Now, let's use my method which resolves all explained issues and concerns.